Gabinou/mace/README.md

 - They are general purpose.
     - Generality brings complexity.
 Complexity bad.
     - Simplicity Good.
 No simpler than single purpose tool.
+- Lie about being fast
+    - Nothing faster than `make -j`
+    - Bottleneck is compilation
+    - Not hard to compile in order

 ### Make
 Can be used to build any compiled language.
 - Only used by C/C++
+- Terrible documentation, very hard to find good tutorials, examples.
 - Makefiles suck so much makefile makers exist
     - `autoconf/autotools`.
 Regularly recommended AGAINST using it online(!)
     - `premake`.
 Least terrible option.
-- Terrible documentation, very hard to find good tutorials, examples.

 No modern compiled languages use `make`!
 Many devs make their own!